Double Eagle II

-Double Eagle II, piloted by Ben Abruzzo, Maxie Anderson and Larry Newman, became the first balloon to cross the Atlantic Ocean when it landed 17 August 1978 in Miserey near Paris, 137 hours 6 minutes after leaving Presque Isle, Maine.
+Double Eagle II, piloted by Ben Abruzzo, Maxie Anderson and Larry Newman, became the first balloon to cross the Atlantic Ocean when it landed on 17 August 1978 in Miserey near Paris, 137 hours and 6 minutes after leaving Presque Isle, Maine.

 It can be regarded as a successful crossing at the point that the Double Eagle II crossed the Irish coast, on the evening of 16 August, an event that Shannon Airport notified the crew about when it happened.
 Newman originally intended to hang glide from the balloon to a landing, while Anderson and Abruzzo continued to fly, but the hang-glider had to be dropped as ballast earlier on 16 August.
 While flying over France, they heard by radio that authorities had closed Le Bourget Airfield, where Charles Lindbergh had landed, for them.
-The crew declined the offer as they were running out of ballast and it would be too risky (to themselves and anyone below) to pass over the suburbs of Paris.
+The crew declined the offer.
+They were running out of ballast and it would be too risky (to themselves and anyone below) to pass over the suburbs of Paris.
 They landed in a field of barley, owned by Roger and Rachel Coquerel, in Miserey, 60 mi northwest of Paris.
 Television images showed a highway nearby, its shoulders and outer lanes crowded with stopped cars, people sweeping across the farm field to the landing spot.
 The gondola was protected, but most of the logs and charts were stolen by souvenir hunters.

-The flight, the fourteenth known attempt, was the culmination of more than a century of previous attempts to cross the Atlantic Ocean by balloon.
-Some of the people who had attempted it were never found.
-Larry Newman won a draw among the three to sleep in the same bed at the United States Embassy that Lindbergh slept in.
+The flight, the 14th known attempt at a transatlantic crossing by balloon, was the culmination of more than a century of previous attempts.
+Some of the people who had attempted it disappeared en route and were never found.
+Larry Newman won a draw among the three to sleep in the same bed at the United States Embassy that Lindbergh had slept in.
 British balloonists Don Cameron and Christopher Davey feted the trio at a party that included a balloon shaped like the Double Eagle II.
-The trio and their wives planned to return to the United States aboard the supersonic Concorde.
-Upon the successful crossing, the trip was accommodated by Air France at no charge to the trio and spouses.
+The trio and their wives had made arrangements to return to the United States aboard the supersonic Concorde and, upon the successful crossing, their Concorde trip was accommodated by Air France at no charge to the trio and spouses.